 But blow me down if they didn’t go and blooming do it.
 Throughout the ‘80s the soot encrusted Glasgow tenements were sandblasted back to their original beautiful golden and red blocks of sandstone and the city slowly became a light and beautiful place.
 Art and culture and innovative approaches to public funding and doing business, they really have woven their magic.
 1988 was the Glasgow Garden Festival.
 What a novel event that was.
 Then in 1990, Glasgow was the European City of Culture.
 Things had started to shift.
 Ten years later, I was living in London, doing pretty well in a career I’d fallen into having moved down south because of a lack of opportunities back home.
 But amazingly, the friends I’d left behind were doing alright too.
 Somehow, from being a place where there seemed to be no hope of success, everything had changed.
 Prosperity and optimism, for many people, had replaced the old negativity.

 Of course there are still problems in Glasgow, there is still poverty, the current recession is biting.
 Of course.
 But there has been, I believe, a fundamental shift in how the city and many of it’s people view themselves and that has been a force for transformation that is ongoing and has led the country as a whole to the brink of independence, which a few years ago would have seemed impossible.
 “Scotland can’t govern itself” seemed a self evident truth to us back then, now people are less sure that they are so helpless in their own destinies.
-(I make this comment with no formed opinion on the current independence debate, I don’t live there any more, I’m just an interested observer)
+(I make this comment with no formed opinion on the current independence debate, I don’t live there any more, I’m just an interested observer).

+My voluntary commitment these days is running a weekly Open Meditation circle in Ramsgate through Mindful Thanet.
 I’d love to know what other freelancers who read this blog are doing in their communities, aside from their paid work and also to know what you think about the regeneration debate as it affects where you live.
 I think I’ll be writing more about this in months to come.

 Thanks for reading.